-The failure to exercise this right does not imply a waiver to exercise such right in the future nor any other right, even in cases where default periods are extended..
+The failure to exercise this right does not imply a waiver to exercise such right in the future nor any other right, even in cases where default periods are extended.

-11. Assignment: Marketer may fully or partially assign its rights and/or obligations herein upon previous approval in writing by Generator.
+10. Assignment: Marketer may fully or partially assign its rights and/or obligations herein upon previous approval in writing by Generator.
 Generator may totally or partially assign its rights and/or obligations herein being bound to notify the Marketer of the terms of the assignment.